mlcommons/algorithmic-efficiency/docs/DOCUMENTATION.md

 **Purpose:** To prepare the model for evaluation, e.g., for swapping model parameters.

 - Arguments are the same as `update_params`, with the only exception of `batch`.
-- This function is called when a submission is deemed eligible for an evaluation (see [Evluation during training](#evaluation-during-training) section).
+- This function is called when a submission is deemed eligible for an evaluation (see [Evaluation during training](#evaluation-during-training) section).
   - The call to `prepare_for_eval` is timed and its runtime accumulates to the overall submission time.
-  - The returned model parameters are evaluated on the validation and test sets, provided that the accumulated submission time does not exceed the maximum runtime after this function call.
+  - The returned model parameters are evaluated on the validation and test sets, provided that the accumulated submission time does not exceed the maximum runtime after this function call (else the evaluation is skipped and the run is terminated).
 - This API supports Polyak averaging and similar methods that implement moving averages of model parameters.
 - Allowed to update model state and model parameters.
 - Allowed to update state for the optimizer.